 Delivery of a Controlled Substance 720 ILCS 570/401 is a very serious criminal charge in Illinois.
 Basically, if you are charged with Delivery of a Controlled Substance the state is claiming that you were trying to sell drugs.
 The law treats drug dealing much more seriously than simply possessing drugs.
 If you are caught with more drugs than a person would normally need for their personal use, or if the drugs were packaged in a way that would indicate that they were being possessed with the intent to sell them, you can be charged with the Intent to Deliver a Controlled Substance.
 An example would be if the police caught you with cocaine that was stored in many different baggies.
 Or if the police found that you were in possession of drugs along with a scale, and baggies and other items that would indicate that the drugs were being sold.

 You can contact Drug attorney James Dimeas anytime for a free and confidential consultation for your particular case.
 James Dimeas will listen to you and will determine whether you have a valid defense.
-James Dimeas can always be reached at 847-807-7405.
+You can always speak to James Dimeas personally by calling 847-807-7405.